frederic-perez/AmE-dictionary/data/idioms.md

 __peg someone as something__ (have someone pegged as something) To think of someone in a certain way. _Susan pegged the new employee as a lazy worker._ _She had him pegged as a fortune hunger._
 __penguin suit__ _slang_ A man’s formal evening wear, i.e., a tuxedo. _I need to find somewhere I can rent a penguin suit for my brother’s wedding this summer._
 __people pleaser__ (_less commonly_ people-pleaser)
-__perfect storm__ :six: A critical or disastrous situation created by a powerful concurrence of factors.
+__perfect storm__ :seven: A critical or disastrous situation created by a powerful concurrence of factors.
 __period__
 __perk up__ :three: To make or become more lively, energetic, attentive, cheerful, dynamic, etc. _I wish you would perk up._ _I think I need some coffee to perk me up._ _The mint perks everything up._
 __pester (someone) for (something)__ To continually annoy someone with requests for something. _I wish you would stop pestering me for a new bicycle; your birthday will be here soon enough!_